Adrin7113/EchoZ-Client/README.md

 - Autistic children of all ages
 - Parents and caregivers
+- Individuals with ADHD
+- People With Lack of Attention Span
 - Special education teachers
 - Therapists and healthcare professionals working with autistic individuals